Minter blockchain

 .

-Tendermint is software for securely and consistently replicating an application on many machines.
-By securely, we mean that Tendermint works even if up to 1/3 of machines fail in arbitrary ways.
-By consistently, we mean that every non-faulty machine sees the same transaction log and computes the same state.
 Secure and consistent replication is a fundamental problem in distributed systems; it plays a critical role in the fault tolerance of a broad range of applications, from currencies, to elections, to infrastructure orchestration, and beyond.

 Tendermint is designed to be easy-to-use, simple-to-understand, highly performant, and useful for a wide variety of distributed applications.

-You can read more about Tendermint Consensus in official documentation
+You can read more about Tendermint Consensus in official documentation.

 Consensus

-In Minter we implemented Delegated Proof of Stake (DPOS) Consensus Protocol.
+In Minter, we implemented Delegated Proof-of-Stake (DPoS) Consensus Protocol.

-DPOS is the fastest, most efficient, most decentralized, and most flexible consensus model available.
-DPOS leverages the power of stakeholder approval voting to resolve consensus issues in a fair and democratic way.
+DPoS is the fastest, most efficient, most decentralized, and most flexible consensus model available.
+DPoS leverages the power of stakeholder approval voting to resolve consensus issues in a fair and democratic way.

 Block speed